jwds1978/jwds1978.github.io/_posts/2017-04-27-what-we-know-about-veteran-homelessness-in-canada-and-whats-being-done-to-address-the-issue.md

   </ol>
 </p>
 <p>
-  In the United States, the <a
-    href="{{ site.url }}{{ page.url }}#cite-national-alliance-to-end-homelessness" rel="me" title="National Alliance to End Homelessness">National Alliance to
+  In the United States, the <a href="{{ site.url }}{{ page.url }}#cite-national-alliance-to-end-homelessness" rel="me"
-  End Homelessness</a> identified additional factors, such as <a
-    href="{{ site.url }}{{ page.url }}#cite-fact-sheet-veteran-homelessness" rel="me" title="Fact Sheet: Veteran Homelessness">traumatic brain injury, sexual
+    title="National Alliance to End Homelessness">National Alliance to End Homelessness</a> identified additional factors, such as <a href="{{ site.url }}{{ page.url }}#cite-fact-sheet-veteran-homelessness" rel="me" title="Fact Sheet: Veteran Homelessness">traumatic brain injury, sexual
-  trauma while serving in the military &#8212; especially, for female veterans &#8212; lack of transferable employment skills, lack of strong social support networks, shortage of affordable housing options, and low living wage jobs</a>.&nbsp; These factors, combined with PTSD and/or another mental illness and/or addiction puts veterans at a greater risk of homelessness than the general population.
+  trauma while serving in the military &#8212; especially, for female veterans &#8212; lack of transferable employment skills, lack of strong social support networks, shortage of affordable housing options, and low living wage jobs</a>.&nbsp; These factors, combined with <abbr
+    title="Post-Traumatic Stress Disorder">PTSD</abbr> and/or another mental illness and/or addiction puts veterans at a greater risk of homelessness than the general population.
 </p>
 <p>
   &nbsp;